Our School App Stay connected on the go...

 Science has led to major changes in society and underpins much of modern living.
 It is essential to sustainable global prosperity and all pupils need to learn key aspects of the knowledge, methods, processes and uses of science.

-Our teaching programme builds al body of knowledge and concepts which encourages students to develop a sense of wonder and curiosity about naturally occurring phenomena and realise the importance of rational explanation.
+Our teaching programme builds a body of knowledge and concepts which encourages students to develop a sense of wonder and curiosity about naturally occurring phenomena and realise the importance of rational explanation.

 KEY STAGE 3

 The Science department have created an exciting and engaging program of study which has been developed to meet the needs of recent changes within the National Curriculum.
 This includes an array of practicals to embed the scientific skills which are required throughout KS4 and KS5.

-Our schemes of work are delivered in modular form, with 3 units being covered each half term.
-After each topic, an assessment is completed and there are regular landmark assessments to allow effective tracking of progress.
+Our schemes of work are delivered in modular form.
+Each topic includes an assessment and there are regular landmark assessments to allow effective tracking of progress.
 The programme has been arranged so that the study of biology, chemistry and physics is rotated.

 Once a week, after school, we also offer STEM Club, to enhance the science experience with topics not covered by the curriculum.
 This includes activities such as dissection, making fossils, designing space craft and learning about life on the International Space Station.
 Additionally, there are a range of supplementary STEM activities each year including exhibitions, museum visits, visiting speakers and opportunities to take part in the science leadership programme.